gatsbyjs/rfcs/text/0000-move-rfcs-to-monorepo.md

 # How we teach this

-We will refer Gatsby developers to the aforementioned guide, as well as the README that will exist at `gatsbyjs/rfcs/README.md`
+We will refer Gatsby developers to the aforementioned guide which will be sourced from the README that will exist at `gatsbyjs/rfcs/README.md`

 # Unresolved questions